- jax.numpy.fromstring(string, dtype=<class 'float'>, count=-1, *, sep)[source]#

 sep='', the default, is deprecated since it will trigger the deprecated binary mode of this function.
 This mode interprets string as binary bytes, rather than ASCII text with decimal numbers, an operation which is better spelt

 frombuffer(string, dtype, count).
-If string contains unicode text, the binary mode of fromstring will first encode it into bytes using either utf-8 (python 3) or the default encoding (python 2), neither of which produce sane results.
+If string contains unicode text, the binary mode of fromstring will first encode it into bytes using utf-8, which will not produce sane results.

 arr – The constructed array.